du82/unfathoming/content/archive/2024/about-me.md

 I have a cat named Scout.
 I found him outside in the freezing cold when I went to let my dog out.
 The dog ran over and sniffed a pile of snow which I thought was odd, so I ran over in the snow (barefoot of course) and found a scrawny kitten, only a week or two old, freezing to death.
 I brought him back to life and he's been my companion for a few years now.

 ## Awards or achievements
-My work has appeared in a local newspaper and I've successfully completed a few bug bounties.
+My work has appeared in a local newspaper{% sidenote "I wasn't too thrilled with their finished article, It didn't capture the ideas and reasons for doing what I do that were discussed in the interview." %} and I've successfully completed a few priate bug bounties.

 ## Cultural background